Review: British Airways Economy Class A320 (LHR-CPH)

 TravelingForMiles.com may receive commission from card issuers.
 Some or all of the card offers that appear on TravelingForMiles.com are from advertisers and may impact how and where card products appear on the site.
 TravelingForMiles.com does not include all card companies or all available card offers.

-After having a little bit to eat and getting some work done in the British Airways Galleries First lounge it was time for my first flight out of the eight that I would be taking in the next five days.
+After having a little bit to eat and getting some work done in the British Airways Galleries First lounge it was time for my first flight of the trip.
 This was my “positioning flight” to Copenhagen which would allow me to catch my flight to Los Angeles the following day.

 For anyone new to that terminology, a positioning flight is a flight taken with the sole intent of getting to a city from where you can catch a (much) cheaper flight to your intended destination (when compared to the price of a flight from your home base).